eyedia/EyedeeaPhotos/README.md

 - **Multiple Providers:** Due to varying features and costs, a single provider isn’t reliable.

 ## The Solution: Take Control of Your Photos
-### 1. NAS Storage
+### Local (or Network) Based Storage (NAS or external SDD, HDD, USB)
 I built my own **Network Attached Storage (NAS)** using a **Synology DS923+**, ensuring data redundancy and high availability.
 My photos are accessible within my home network and remotely—without recurring fees or third-party dependencies.

-### 2. Geo-Redundancy for Backup
+### Geo-Redundancy for Backup
 To mitigate risks, we can use following two backup strategies:
 - **Cloud Backup:** Back up my NAS to affordable cloud storage like **AWS S3 Deep Glacier** ($0.0036 per GB/month). *I am using this*.
 - **Physical Backup:** Periodically copy encrypted backups onto **external SSDs/HDDs** and store them in a separate location.

 I also declutter my collection by removing duplicates and keeping only meaningful photos.
-With **32,000 photos**, I expect to stay under **1TB** for years, making cloud backup affordable (~$50 per TB per year).
+With **30,000 photos**, I expect to stay under **1TB** for years, making cloud backup affordable (~$50 per TB per year).

 ## Conclusion
-You can simply migrate your photos to an external SSD or HDD.
+I end up setting up NAS.
+But, you can simply migrate your photos to an external SSD or HDD.
 But keep at least one replica and, if possible, a geo-redundant backup.
 With this setup, your photos are **secure, organized, and easily viewable**—providing peace of mind and a better way to enjoy memories. **No hefty cloud fees, no privacy concerns—just our photos, our way.**

 ## Download Eyedeea Photos